Bedrock-OSS/bedrock-wiki-legacy/guide/software-preparation.md

       If you choose to use bridge.
    </summary>

-   You should be aware that it is a application that you benefit most from when you use it exclusively for editing your addon.
+   You should be aware that it is a application that you benefit most from when you use it exclusively for editing your add-on.
 Switching between a different editor and bridge. creates a bit of an overhead in your workflow (more later).
 The program builds up a knowledge base of your files as you use the editor.
 This enables very fast and dynamic auto-completions and file validation but also means that all of your files are cached in the background by default.
 There are two ways to workaround Bridge's caching strategy:
 1) Increase or remove the `bridge-file-version: #11` comment the app leaves in your files after editing a file without bridge.
 2) Add files that you want to edit without bridge. to a `.no-cache` file at the root of your behavior pack